Dehn quandles of groups and orientable surfaces: Introduction

 The paper is broadly divided into two parts.
 The first part develops the general theory of Dehn quandles of groups and the second part focuses on Dehn quandles of orientable surfaces.
 The precise organisation of the paper is as follows.
 In Section \ref{section-prelim}, we recall some basic terminology and set notations.
-We begin Section \ref{section-dehn-quandles} by introducing Dehn quandles of groups and make some basic observations about the construction.
+We begin Section \ref{section-dehn-quandles} by making some basic observations on Dehn quandles of groups.
 We prove that the enveloping group of the Dehn quandle of a given group with respect to its generating set is a central extension of that group (Theorem \ref{central-extension}).
-As a characterisation of Dehn quandles, we prove that a quandle is a Dehn quandle of a group with respect to a generating set if and only if the natural map from the quandle to its enveloping group is injective (Theorem \ref{injectivity-dehn-eta}).
-As a consequence, it follows that a knot is prime if and only if its knot quandle is the Dehn quandle of its knot group with respect to a single Wirtinger generator (Corollary \ref{knot-prime-dehn-quandle}).
-We prove that the enveloping group of the Dehn quandle of a group with respect to the generating set of a presentation having only conjugation relations is the group itself (Theorem \ref{ker-phi-conjugacy-relation-trivial}).
+As a characterisation, we prove that a quandle is a Dehn quandle of a group with respect to a generating set if and only if the natural map from the quandle to its enveloping group is injective (Proposition \ref{injectivity-dehn-eta}).
+Consequently, it follows that a knot is prime if and only if its knot quandle is the Dehn quandle of its knot group with respect to a single Wirtinger generator (Corollary \ref{knot-prime-dehn-quandle}).
+We prove that the enveloping group of the Dehn quandle of a group with respect to the generating set of a presentation that has only conjugation relations is the group itself (Theorem \ref{ker-phi-conjugacy-relation-trivial}).
 In Section \ref{section orderable dehn quandles}, we discuss orderability of Dehn quandles (Proposition \ref{dehn-quandle-not-ordererable}) and deduce that spherical Artin groups are not bi-orderable (Corollary \ref{artin not bi-order}).
 We also prove that free involutory quandles are left orderable (Proposition \ref{free invol left orderable}) and that certain generalised Alexander quandles are bi-orderable (Proposition \ref{biordered_alexander_quandle}).
-Section \ref{section Dehn quandles of surfaces} deals with Dehn quandles of mapping class groups of orientable surfaces possibly with punctures, and determine generating sets for these quandles (Proposition \ref{cor:gen_Dehnquandle-with-punctures}).
+Section \ref{section Dehn quandles of surfaces} deals with Dehn quandles of orientable surfaces possibly with punctures, and determine generating sets for these quandles (Proposition \ref{cor:gen_Dehnquandle-with-punctures}).
 As an application of our construction, we recover a result of Niebrzydowski and Przytycki that the knot quandle of the trefoil knot is isomorphic to the Dehn quandle of the torus (Theorem \ref {Niebrzydowski Przytycki theorem}).
 In Section \ref{section auto dehn quandles surfaces}, we compute automorphism groups of Dehn quandles of orientable surfaces (Theorem \ref{Aut-Dehn-quandle-puncture}).
 In Section \ref{sec-homological-quandles}, we prove that there exist surjective quandle homomorphisms from Dehn quandles of surfaces of positive genus onto certain finite homological quandles arising from the algebraic intersection number (Theorem \ref{thm:homologicalquandle}).
 As a consequence, we generalise a similar result of Yetter \cite{Yetter2003} who considered the genus two case.
-We also prove that these homological quandles are simply Dehn quandles of corresponding symplectic groups (Proposition \ref{homological-are-dehn-of-symplectic}).
-Finally, in Section \ref{sec-n-quandles-surfaces}, we show that involutory quotients of Dehn quandles of closed orientable surfaces of genus less than four are finite (Theorem \ref{inv-dehn-surface}).
+Finally, we also prove that these homological quandles are simply Dehn quandles of corresponding symplectic groups (Proposition \ref{homological-are-dehn-of-symplectic}).